 - How much would it cost to replace your heating?

 - Simple maintenance tricks to keep your heating happy

 - Remember to test your heating in summer

 The majority of houses will probably have a gas or oil fired boiler with radiators in each room.

 It's an efficient and effective way to heat a home, but one that we don't take much notice of – unless it stops working.

 So if you had to replace your central heating, how much do you think you'd need to spend?

-Homebuilding and Renovating magazine say that as a rough guide, to install central heating in to an average three-bed property with no heating system will cost between £3,235 and £4,200 (September 2016, Retrofit Central Heating).
+Boiler Guide say that as a rough guide, to install central heating will cost between £3,000-£5,000.
 It could cost more if the plumber needs to take out an existing system and rework the piping.
 That's a lot of money to find all in one go.